mohamedabdulle/admin-dashboard/README.md

 ## Description

-The purpose of this project is to practice creating an admin dashboard with a responsive grid layout and with as little use of flexbox.
+The purpose of this project is to create an admin dashboard with a responsive grid layout and with as little use of flexbox.